 Shannon D Rhodes (1973 - present) was born in Ft.
 Scott, Kansas.
 My family moved numerous times within the U.S. before settling in Greenwood, Arkansas.
 I graduated from the University of Arkansas where I obtained my bachelor's degree.
 For the past 23 years I have been a successful Businesswoman working in Sales, Communications, Education, Analytics and Solutions.
-In 2009, after several failed pregnancies and experiencing multiple adoption frauds, I successfully adopted my daughter in a dramatic, yet amazing forty-eight hours after her birth.
+Interesting fact, I once auditioned for the roll of Wonder Woman at a local WB store and was told they had interest in using me for store visits once the movie rolled out.
+(Many years prior to the actual film release) In 2009, after several failed pregnancies and experiencing multiple adoption frauds, I successfully adopted my daughter in a dramatic, yet amazing forty-eight hours after her birth.
 This chaotic experience and the story of my own life launched my dream of writing children's books.
 In early 2014, I started a small business and launched my first children's book series under the same name; My Kind of Family.
 In 2015 I became a foster parent and have added two boys (and many stories) to our family through this process.

 Available for speaking on the following topics: